 This all seems disturbingly plausible, at least until you take scale into account.

-There are two broad classes of scenarios: Faster-than-light travel is possible, or it's not.
+There are two broad classes of scenarios: Either faster-than-light travel is possible, or it's not.
 If anyone's figured out how to travel faster than light, then all bets are off.
 The procedure in that case seems pretty simple: Send probes to as many star systems as you can.
 Have them start off in the outer reaches, unlikely to be detected, scanning for planets, then scanning for life on those planets.
 If you find anything that looks plunderable, send back word and bring in the troops.
 Conquer.
 Build more probes.
 Repeat.

 This doesn't require listening for radio waves as a sign of civilization.
 Put a telescope and a camera on an asteroid with a suitable orbit and take pictures as it swings by your planet of choice.
 Or whatever.
 The main point is if there's anyone out there with that level of technology, our fate is sealed one way or another.